geotip2/Tigerix-Clicker-/README.md

 # NotCoin Clicker Bot

-A Python bot and automated clicker for accumulating NotCoins on Telegram.
+A Python bot and automated clicker for accumulating Tigerix on Telegram.

 ## About

-This project contains code for a Telegram bot and background clicker that interacts with the NotCoin Bot to automatically collect NotCoins on your behalf.
+This project contains code for a Telegram bot and background clicker that interacts with the Tigerix Bot to automatically collect Tigerix on your behalf.
 It runs continuously in the background while your collection is enabled.

 ## Prerequisites
 - A Telegram API ID and hash